 Treatment for a Urinary Tract Infection in Salt Lake City

 Doctors usually treat urinary tract infections with antibiotics.
 Symptoms typically clear up within a few days of treatment, but it may be recommended by your doctor to continue the antibiotics for up to a week or more.
 Pain medication may be prescribed in addition to the antibiotics that numbs your bladder and urethra to relieve the burning while urinating.

 WebMD listed out several lifestyle tips in order to prevent urinary tract infections in the future:

 - Empty your bladder as soon as you need to go and ensure that you have emptied your bladder completely

 - Urinate after sex to flush any bacteria away

 - Avoid irritating feminine products

-If you think you are experiencing symptoms of a urinary tract infection or have any additional questions on prevention, contact your physician today at Steven Gange, MD in Salt Lake City at (801) 993-1800.
+If you are experiencing symptoms of a urinary tract infection, contact your physician today at Steven Gange, MD in Salt Lake City at (801) 993-1800.